-Researchers create powerful new tool for research and drug developmentJune 4th, 2012 in Medical research /
+Researchers create powerful new tool for research and drug developmentJune 4, 2012 in Medicine & Health / Medical research

 (Medical Xpress) -- A University of Saskatchewan research team led by Tony Kusalik and Scott Napper have harnessed bioinformatics and molecular biology to create powerful software that promises to become a must have tool in drug development research labs the world over.